Alignments of random points: More precise estimate of expected number of alignments

-which has roughly similar asymptotic scaling properties as the crude approximation in the previous section, with combinatorial explosion for large n overwhelming the effects of other variables.
+which has roughly similar asymptotic scaling properties as the crude approximation in the previous section, for the same reason; that combinatorial explosion for large n overwhelms the effects of other variables.

 Computer simulation of alignments

 Computer simulations show that points on a plane tend to form alignments similar to those found by ley hunters in numbers consistent with the order-of-magnitude estimates above, suggesting that ley lines may also be generated by chance.
 This phenomenon occurs regardless of whether the points are generated pseudo-randomly by computer, or from data sets of mundane features such as pizza restaurants or telephone booths.

-It is easy to find alignments of 4 to 8 points in reasonably small data sets with w = 50 m.

-Choosing large areas or larger values of w makes it easy to find alignments of 20 or more points.
+On a map with a width of tens of kilometers, it is easy to find alignments of 4 to 8 points even in relatively small sets of features with w = 50 m.
+Choosing larger areas, denser sets of features, or larger values of w makes it easy to find alignments of 20 or more points.